hummingbot/hummingbot/documentation/docs/guides/strategy.md

 connector: null
 market: null
 ```
-**Important**: The template file name structure is conf_{*strategy_name*}_stategy_TEMPLATE.yml.
+**Important**: The template filename convention is conf_{*strategy_name*}_stategy_TEMPLATE.yml.
 ##Running our strategy
-Now that we have created a new trading strategy, let’s run it in paper trading mode!
+Now that we have created a new trading strategy let’s run it in paper trading mode!

-First, let’s compile the code again.
-It’s good practice to recompile the code every time you make changes, so that any altered Cython code will be rebuilt.
+First, let’s recompile the code.
+It's good practice to recompile the code every time you make changes to rebuild any altered Cython code.
 ```
 cd ~/hummingbot-instance
 ./compile